• Skip to primary navigation

 A flatbread is being roasted on a cast iron roasting pan.
 The bread has bubbles on its surface and a metal spatula is being slid under the bread.

-Flip and cook it for another 45 - 50 seconds.
+Flip and cook the other side for another 45 to 50 seconds.
+Flip it once more, then take it off the pan.

 A well roasted and evenly browned flatbread is placed on a iron frying pan.

-Brush with the aromatic ghee while it is still hot.
-The aroma of garlic and ghee is heavenly!
+Brush with aromatic ghee while it’s still hot.
+The garlic and ghee combo is heavenly!

 Ghee that has fresh herbs and red pepper flakes in it is being applied on a well roasted naan bread with a wooden brush.

-That's it!
-Soft, fluffy, and deliciously spicy bullet naan bread is ready!
+And that’s it—soft, fluffy, homemade bullet naan bread is ready!

 See the section below for serving suggestions.